priyanshsingh11/priyanshsingh11/README.md

 ---

 ## 🚀 About Me

-I am a **Data Scientist & ML Engineer** skilled in building intelligent ML/DL models, transformer-based solutions (general), data-driven insights, and efficient FastAPI backends.
-I enjoy creating clean, scalable, and impactful systems.
+I am a **Data Scientist and Machine Learning Engineer** with a strong focus on building intelligent, data-driven, and scalable solutions.
+I work across the full ML lifecycle—data preparation, model development, evaluation, and deployment—using tools like Python, PyTorch, TensorFlow, and Scikit-learn.
+I also have experience in Data Analytics, creating insightful dashboards with Power BI/Tableau and driving business decisions through clean and structured data analysis.
+Alongside this, I develop backend services using FastAPI to integrate ML models into real-world applications.
+I enjoy solving problems, learning continuously, and building systems that create real impact.

 ---